pretix/pretix-docs/docs/topics/event-series.md

 These parameters can be adjusted for each date individually.

-The main benefits of an event series over a singular event are the following:
+The main benefits of an event series over several separate singular events are the following:

  - settings only have to be adjusted once and will apply to every single date in the series
  - customers can order tickets for multiple dates at the same time via the same shop